AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-AI Center of Excellence (AI CoE): What it is & how to build in '24
+AI Center of Excellence (AI CoE): Meaning & Setup in 2025

 The adoption of artificial intelligence (AI) is increasing as companies try to capture value from enterprise AI applications.
-However, challenges such as:
+However, according to an IBM survey, challenges such as limited AI expertise, increasing data complexity, and lack of tools for AI development hinder AI adoption for enterprises.1

 What is an AI Center of Excellence (CoE)?

-An AI Center of Excellence (CoE) is a team consisting of technical experts that advises, guides, and oversees AI projects in an organization.
-An AI CoE bridges the gap between executive decision making and AI implementation by:
+An AI Center of Excellence (CoE) is an organizational structure, or a dedicated team of technical experts that advises, guides, and oversees AI projects in an organization.
+An AI CoE bridges the gap between executive decision-making and AI implementation by:

 • Identifying AI use cases to solve different business problems,